vmware/vmware-aria-operations-integration-sdk/README.md

 licensing reasons.
 For more information go [here](https://confluence.eng.vmware.com/display/OS/Container+Base+OS).

 #### Building Images
-All commands are ran from the root folder of the project and assume that the image built is the current latest version, the next section will cover tags and their conventions.
+All commands are run from the root folder of the project and assume that the image built is the current latest version.
+The next section will cover tags and their conventions.

 1. Build base image
 ```